-In Term 1 of the Global BBA program, Dr. Hakeem Muhammad Mohsin, Assistant Professor of our Graduate School of Management, taught ‘Introduction to Economics’ to 1st year students.
+In Term 1 of the Global BBA program, Prof. Hakeem Muhammad Mohsin taught ‘Introduction to Economics’ to 1st year students.

 As the title itself is self-explanatory, this course provides economic principles (both microeconomics and macroeconomics) and policies affecting the economic environment.